-Welcome to the 10 Keys to Happier Living group in Teddington - run by our wonderful volunteers Kate.
+Welcome to the Group in Teddington - run online by our wonderful volunteers Kate & Nada.

 10 Keys Groups provide the opportunity to gather, either virtually or face-to-face and meet with like-minded people to learn about the 10 Keys to Happier Living - evidence-based ways to create a happier and more meaningful life - and how to put them into action.

 10 Keys Groups are a great way to meet like-minded people locally, learn more about how to live a happy and meaningful life and find actions you can take to support yourself and others.

 Fill in the form on this page to sign up and find out more.

 Please note 10 Keys Groups are not a therapeutic intervention, rather an opportunity for peer learning and support in implementing the 10 Keys.

 We use mindfulness practice, gratitude exercises and reflecting on positive actions to help us tune in to what matters and to focus on what’s good.
 Tuning in gives us an opportunity to get to know each other, recognise how we’re feeling and practice mindfulness and gratitude.

 We get inspired by hearing a reflection on the theme from the science of happiness through a short video or reading and speak to one another about our own experiences too.
 Connecting gives us an opportunity to learn about the month’s topic and how it relates to happier living, discuss some questions and learn from one another’s lived experiences.

 This is the most important part of the session, as it is where we get to implement our learning.
 Inspired by the discussion, everyone commits to an action they’d like to take over the month ahead.
 Taking action gives us an opportunity to set small, manageable goals to put into practice what we’ve learnt and gradually nudge how we feel over time.

 Underpinning the session are our ‘Five Golden Rules’ which are designed to ensure participants agree to principles to respect and support each other: